OrrMatzkin/IntroCS-Ex12-Boggle/README.md

 Boggle is a word game invented by Allan Turoff.
 For more information about the game see https://en.wikipedia.org/wiki/Boggle.

-For the game instructions run the game localy.
+For the game instructions run the game locally.

 ![build](https://img.shields.io/badge/build-passing-brightgreen)